-Over the past year, I’ve had the chance to talk with different SparkPost customers about how they’re using email in their business.
+Over the few past years, I’ve had the chance to talk with different SparkPost customers about how they’re using email in their business.
 It’s been an invaluable way for me to understand how developers at companies of all sizes see email, the kinds of technical and business challenges they face, and how they use SparkPost to solve them.

 Getting insight into needs like these is critical for any product marketer.
 But these customer conversations also have reaffirmed how critical the actual experience of using a service like ours is to the productivity and long-term success of our customers.
 That’s one reason why I’ve written before about “onboarding,” the first steps of getting started with a service like ours.

 At SparkPost, onboarding involves several features and resources to ensure a successful start for all of our users.
 For our enterprise customers, the experience also includes the expert support of our Technical Account Managers (TAM).
-In fact, the “white glove service” our Technical Account Managers deliver is one of the things I’ve consistently heard from our larger customers has helped them to succeed.
+In fact, the proactive service our Technical Account Managers deliver is one of the things I’ve consistently heard from our larger customers has helped them to succeed.
 It’s a real differentiator from other email delivery services they considered.
 That’s why I wanted to share a little bit about how our technical account management team works to ensure a successful customer experience.

 What Is a Technical Account Manager (TAM)?